slaclab/surf-deps-docker/README.md

 python3 -m pytest --cov -v tests/
 ```

-The docker starts in the local directory: /u1/$USER/
+The docker starts in the local directory: /home/$USER/

-You have access to your afs home directory in /myhome but it is currently readonly because of the way docker runs.